wp-plugins/author-approval/readme.txt

 When an administrator logs in, they can navigate to the Author Approval Options page (which will display under the 'Settings' menu of the WordPress Dashboard), click on the 'View Approved Pages' button, and see a list of all pages that have been approved.

-Assigning an author to a page:
+Assigning an author to a page-

 When an administrator is logged in, they can navigate to the Author Approval Options page, select an author from the drop-down menu, and choose what pages to make that author an author of.
 The pages that display are pages that the selected author is not currently an author of.
 Once the pages have been decided on, the administrator can click